boujeefoodie/boujeefoodie.github.io/index.md

 ![](images/M2/RestaurantPage2.png)

 ## [Milestone 3](https://github.com/boujeefoodie/boujeefoodie/projects/3): Mockup development

-We plan to clean up the code and aesthetics of the web application, implement a search bar and to implement a review system.
+ For the final milestone, our goal was to fix minor changes with the website dealing with aesthetics and implementing a couple functions for the users.
+One of the goals was to clean any errors in ESlint and any unnecessary files that was not related to our project.
+Another goal was to implement a search bar for users and admins to be able to search up any restaurants that was in our database.
+We also implemented a review system in order give powers to our users to give their opinions about restaurants in the database.

 Implementation of Add Review and Review: